dunfieldlab/dunfieldlab.github.io/_drafts/2024-10-09-more-on-sri-gc-integration.markdown

 tags: GC Troubleshooting
 ---
 ## Update on GC integration
 In our [previous post on peak integration]({% link _posts/news/2024-09-26-why-methanizer-is-more-than-100.markdown %}) we used manual integration tools to fix peak areas.
-After a recent call to the tech support on an unrelated issue, they suggested a way of doing it more robustly.
+This way works, but it has a **very significant drawback** - we have to fix peak integration each time we have CO and CH<sub>4</sub> close to each other.
+After a recent call to the tech support on an unrelated issue, they suggested us a way of doing it more robustly.

 Basically here is our **"problem"**:
 CO and CH<sub>4</sub> peaks are too close and we have to make sure we integrate them correctly.
 Pay attention to the bottom part of the graph.
 Proper integration could get us between 2 and 10% (depending on a run conditions) correction of a peak area as we've seen <a href="why-methanizer-is-more-than-100">before.</a>